hipvlady/MLGuru/readme.md

-# Machine Learning and Data Science Interview question
+# Data Science Interview question

 1. [Can you describe what logistic regression is, and where you might apply it?](#can-you-describe-what-logistic-regression-is-and-where-you-might-apply-it)